 The Indian hotel industry has emerged as one of the key industries driving the growth of the services sector and, thereby, the Indian economy.
 The FHRAI Indian Hotel Survey 2016-2017 aims to provide the most comprehensive guide to All-India performance trends for this industry.
 Results of the Survey will empower industry stakeholders such as owners, investors, operators, business analysts and researchers with information on the operational aspects of the industry.
 It will also help owners benchmark the performance of their operations against industry standards and seek professional help if corrective measures are required.

-The data for the FHRAI Indian Hotel Survey 2016-2017 has been contributed by the member hotels of FHRAI.
+Data Collection The data for the FHRAI Indian Hotel Survey 2016-2017 has been contributed by the member hotels of FHRAI.
 The FHRAI sends out a questionnaire to each of its members (numbering approximately 2,662), the responses to which are then analysed and presented in this Survey.
 The data presented in the current edition is extracted from 966 responses of which 292 participants have provided the financial data for the respective operating assets.

-The data received from hotels participating in the Survey is sorted and filtered according to the objectives of the Survey.
+Methodology The data received from hotels participating in the Survey is sorted and filtered according to the objectives of the Survey.
 The data is then processed and analysed to extract important information pertaining to the performance of the Indian hospitality sector across crucial parameters.
 These parameters, such as guest segmentation, hotel finances, marketing, sources of reservations, and seasonality, among others, are then presented under the following categories:

 Indian Hotel Industry Performance – Country Trends